 1964-70 The Labour Party, under Harold Wilson, achieved the majority in Britain, after thirteen years of Conservative government.
 The 1960s in Britain were typified by liberal politics, and the growth of a youth-led culture of young people born after the Second World War.
 British popular culture - fashion, music, etc. - led the world in the late 1960s.
-The growth of feminist space (in 1961)

-Soviet forces brutally suppressed democratic movements in Czechoslovakia.
-(Hungary had earlier rebelled against Soviet

-US astronauts Armstrong and Aldrin landed on the moon.
-This was the end of a 'space race' with the USSR, begun with the Soviet cosmonaut Yuri Gagarin being the first man to travel in

-The age of becoming an 'adult' in Britain was reduced from 21 1970 to 18.
-Voting rights were thus extended

-Britain, under Conservative prime minister Edward Heath, joined the European Economic Community

-First World demand for oil precipitated a crisis, leading to great wealth for oil-rich states in the Middle East when oil prices were greatly inflated.
-Outrageous wealth was channelled to the Gulf states, while Western Europe and the USA started thinking about 'austerity' again

-A new Conservative government elected in Britain, under Margaret Thatcher.
+The growth of feminist consciousness also led to a reappraisal of gay rights 1968 Soviet forces brutally suppressed democratic movements in Czechoslovakia.
+(Hungary had earlier rebelled against Soviet domination in 1956) 1969 US astronauts Armstrong and Aldrin landed on the moon.
+This was the end of a 'space race' with the USSR, begun with the Soviet cosmonaut Yuri Gagarin being the first man to travel in space (in 1961) 1970 The age of becoming an 'adult' in Britain was reduced from 21 to 18.
+Voting rights were thus extended 1971 Britain, under Conservative prime minister Edward Heath, joined the European Economic Community 1973 First World demand for oil precipitated a crisis, leading to great wealth for oil-rich states in the Middle East when oil prices were greatly inflated.
+Outrageous wealth was channelled to the Gulf states, while Western Europe and the USA started thinking about 'austerity' again 1979 A new Conservative government elected in Britain, under Margaret Thatcher.
 (Her Labour opponent, James Callaghan, had lost the trust of the Labour movement.)
 Mrs Thatcher survived as prime minister until 1990; she was a champion of free enterprise.
-Ideologically, she was ideally in tune with US President Ronald Reagan (1981-89)

-Thatcher's regime led to a very stable economy throughout the 1980s.
+Ideologically, she was ideally in tune with US President Ronald Reagan (1981-89) Thatcher's regime led to a very stable economy throughout the 1980s.
 'Yuppies' were a product of the 1980s (Young Upwardly mobile Professionals).
-Mrs Thatcher was widely criticised for making new divisions in British society

-Mikhail Gorbachev became First Secretary of the USSR Communist Party.
+Mrs Thatcher was widely criticised for making new divisions in British society 1985 Mikhail Gorbachev became First Secretary of the USSR Communist Party.
 Gorbachev concentrated on foreign policy, with enormous success; he was a conciliator.
-Gorbachev conceded all Soviet influence over Eastern European countries, and dissolved the 'Warsaw Pact' which determined a common defence policy for Russian satellite states.
-Gorbachev's concentration on foreign policy led to difficulties at home in Russia, where he was replaced by Boris Yeltsin, an even more liberal reformer, in 1991 former Yugoslavia - particularly in Bosnia and Kosovo - were the major problem in Europe in the 1990s 1993 With the end of the cold war, with its threat of nuclear warfare between the USA and the USSR, a series of arms limitation talks was concluded.
+Gorbachev con- ceded all Soviet influence over Eastern European countries, and dissolved the 'Warsaw Pact' which determined a common defence policy for Russian satellite states.
+Gorbachev's concen- tration on foreign policy led to difficulties at home in Russia, where he was replaced by Boris Yeltsin, an even more liberal reformer, in 1991 1989 Blind devotion to Communism in Eastern Europe broke down, with Gorbachev's policies of 'perestroika' and 'glasnost'.
+Communist regimes in the region all broke down with the new openness.
+This led to the independence of Latvia, Lithuania, and Estonia, the reunification of Germany, but the ethnic division of Yugoslavia and Czechoslovakia.
+Ethnic wars in the former Yugoslavia - particularly in Bosnia and Kosovo - were the major problem in Europe in the 1990s 1993 With the end of the cold war, with its threat of nuclear warfare between the USA and the USSR, a series of arms limitation talks was concluded.
 StART 2 (Strategic Arms Reduction Talks 2) marked an agreement to cut dangerous weapons of war, bilaterally, by about 70 per cent 1994 Nearly twenty-five years of conflict between the Irish Republican Army (which wishes to see Ulster reintegrated into a Catholic Ireland) and pro-British forces was halted, with the agreement of a ceasefire.
 The agreement broke down in early 1996 but a new accord was reached on Good Friday 1998 1997 1 May, Tony Blair's New Labour won a landslide election victory 1999 Scottish Parliament and Welsh Assembly created